DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 54 - 12.11.2025.md

 	- "Working.
 Making an 'honest' living."
 	- "Silence is silver but sometimes talking gets you gold."
 Goldie.
 	- She's going to take out his new team, one by one.
+- The group searches for Niccolo through the barracks.
+-